lindbrook/cholera/README.md

       print.quosures rlang

 My understanding is that this is more annoying than problematic.
-It’s fixed in ‘ggplot2’ version \>= 3.2.0.
-If it’s not yet on CRAN, install the development version from GitHub:
+It’s fixed in ‘ggplot2’ in version 3.2.0.
+If that version is not yet on CRAN, install the development version from GitHub:

 ``` r
 # For 'devtools' (>= 2.0.0)